 In any country, education plays a vital role in human resource development.
 It not only makes individuals more productive and efficient, but also leads the economy towards sustainable development.
-It is not only a goal in itself but is a means to many other goals in an individual's life.
-The situation of education in Pakistan is marred by multifaceted problems that need immediate attention.
-Low enrolment rate at primary level, regional and gender disparities, high drop-out rate, lack of trained teachers and well developed teaching materials and underdeveloped infrastructure of schools are some of the major problems that constitute the dilemma of our education system.
+It is not only a goal in itself but is a means to many other goals in individual and collective life.
+The situation of education in Pakistan is beset with multifaceted problems that need immediate attention.
+Low enrolment rate at primary level, regional and gender disparities, high dropout rate, lack of trained teachers and well developed teaching materials, and underdeveloped infrastructure of schools are some of the major problems that constitute the dilemma of the education system.

-As this is an age of information, knowledge is changing the fortunes of the countries across the world.
+This is the age of information and knowledge is changing the fortunes of the countries across the world.
 Many resource poor countries have improved their economic conditions by investing in education and human resource development.
-SPO in its efforts for holistic development takes into account this major sector and believes that it would help build the foundations for a more equitable and enlightened society.
+In its efforts for holistic development SPO pays pays special attention to major sector and believes that it can help build the foundations for a more equitable and enlightened society.